 Gary K. Wolfe is contributing editor and senior reviewer for Locus magazine, where he has written a monthly review column since 1991 and currently sits on the board of the Locus Science Fiction Foundation.
+He also writes a regular column on science fiction for the Chicago Tribune literary supplement "Printers' Row."

 His critical work on science fiction and fantasy includes The Known and the Unknown: The Iconography of Science Fiction (Eaton Award, 1981), David Lindsay, Critical Terms for Science Fiction and Fantasy: A Glossary and Guide to Scholarship, Harlan Ellison: The Edge of Forever (with Ellen R. Weil), Soundings: Reviews 1992—1996, (British Science Fiction Association Award for best nonfiction, 2006; finalist for the Locus Award and the Hugo Award), Bearings: Reviews 1997-2001 (finalist, Hugo Award), Sightings: Reviews 1997-2001,and Evaporating Genres: Essays on Fantastic Literature (Locus Award, 2012).